databendlabs/databend/docs/doc/10-deploy/05-deploying-local.md

 ## Before You Begin

 Make sure you have installed a MySQL client.
-This topic uses DBeaver to connect to Databend.
-To download and install DBeaver, refer to https://dbeaver.com/2022/02/17/how-to-download-and-install-dbeaver/.

 ## Download Databend